SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-monitor-icp.md

     You may explore the other artifacts on your own for reference.

 Congratulations!
 You have now learned how to monitor and manage integrations using the Integration Control Plane (ICP).
-You explored how to check the status of deployed MI nodes and view integration artifact details, including their source code.
+You explored how to check the status of deployed MI nodes and view detailed information about integration artifacts, including their source code.

 ## What's Next?